SRombauts/UEPlasticPlugin/README.md

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
 - solve a merge conflict on a blueprint
-- tags: get labels (used for crash when the full Engine is under Plastic SCM)
-- annotate: blame (used for crash when the full Engine is under Plastic SCM)
 - Mac and Linux

 #### Feature Requests (post v1.0)